-Policies and procedures guide nutritional therapy.
+Policies and procedures guide dietotherapy.

 - a.
 Documented policies and procedures guide nutritional assessment and reassessment. - b.
-Patients receive food according to their clinical needs. - c.
+Patients receive food according to their clinical needs and temperaments. - c.
 There is a written order for the diet. - d.
-Nutritional therapy is planned and provided in a collaborative manner. - e.
+Diet therapy is planned and provided in a collaborative manner. - e.
 When families provide food, they are educated about the patients diet limitations. - f.
 Food is prepared, handled, stored and distributed in a safe manner.